corda/corda-solutions/bn-apps/cordapp-distribution/design/design.md

 #### CorDapps descriptors

-Each CorDapp will be defined by a CorDapp descriptor.
-The list of CorDapps which a node **must** have installed to be able to transact on the BN, will be distributed by BNO via Corda flows (provided with the CDS implementation).
+Each CorDapp will be defined by a *CorDapp descriptor*.
+BNO will distribute a list of *CorDapp descriptors* which each BN member **must** have installed to be able to transact on this BN via Corda flows (provided with the CDS implementation).

 ```
 {